-This may sound like a combination of the 7 deadly sins and Steven Covey's 7 habits, and maybe it is.
+This sounds like a mix of the seven deadly sins and Steven Covey's seven success habits, and maybe it is.

-People are beginning to realize that what happens in their lives comes from inside rather than outside ourselves.
+How often do we blame other people or situations when things go wrong in our lives?
+I'm one who believes things happen to us from inside rather than outside ourselves.
 If we're struggling, it's because there's at least one area of our lives in which we're out of integrity.

-So here's a list of 7 habits to eliminate if you want to move forward and achieve more success and happiness.
+So here's my list of seven habits we should eliminate if we want to move forward and achieve more success and happiness.

 Procrastination.
 The Scarlett O'Hara "I'll do it tomorrow syndrome."
 Why do we put off doing what we believe we should do?
 Maybe the fact it's a "should" could be one reason.
 Ask yourself why you should be doing this.
 Is it because someone else or society thinks you should?
 Not a good enough reason.
 If it's something you feel you need and want to do, even if it's a chore, then putting it off only causes stress.
 Do it, delegate it, or dump it.
 Lord Chesterfield said it before Nike condensed it, "No idleness, no laziness, no procrastination; never put off until tomorrow what you can do today."
-Overcoming procrastination is tough, but not impossible.
 Do just one thing today you've been putting off and you'll feel better.